What Clients Regret After Renovating in NYC (Real Cases)

 A client renovates a three-bedroom apartment on the Upper East Side with a strong personal aesthetic: deep jewel tones on the walls, highly figured marble throughout the primary bathroom, custom millwork in a glossy lacquer finish in a color that is beautiful and specific in equal measure, and a kitchen with a range and ventilation system sized for serious cooking that dominates the room architecturally.

 The renovation is genuinely impressive.
 It’s also profoundly particular to the taste of the client who designed it.
-When, three years later, circumstances change and the apartment goes on the market, the broker is honest: the buyers in this price range have strong opinions, and an apartment with this much installed personality will appeal to a narrow segment.
+When, three years later, circumstances change and the apartment goes on the market, the broker is honest: buyers in this price range have strong opinions, and an apartment with this much installed personality will appeal to a narrow segment.
 The gloss lacquer requires refinishing.
 The jewel tones require repainting.
 The kitchen is right for a specific kind of buyer.

 The apartment sells, eventually, at a price that reflects the renovation investment less fully than a more neutral execution would have.
-This is not always a regret worth having: some clients will live in an apartment for twenty years and the resale question is genuinely secondary.
+This isn’t always a regret worth having: some clients will live in an apartment for twenty years, and the resale question is genuinely secondary.
 But for clients who might sell in a shorter window, or who are uncertain about their timeline, the relationship between personal design choices and resale value is worth thinking through during the design phase rather than after the fact.

 “We Thought We Were Being Smart by Saving There”